Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.03).

-- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Giants pitchers combine to give up the sixth-fewest home runs in baseball (140 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.